Post Prostatectomy Physical Therapy in Jacksonville, FL

 - Erection and maintaining erection

-A physical therapist can address your pelvic floor muscles and design an exercise program specific to the actions you want to complete, such as maintaining continence during physical activity and sexual performance.
+Our physical therapists can address your pelvic floor muscles and design an exercise program specific to the actions you want to complete, such as maintaining continence during physical activity and sexual performance.

-Once your physical therapist collects enough information, they can formally develop a functional diagnosis and create an individualized pelvic floor muscle training program to help you reach your goals.
+Once the therapist collects enough information, they can formally develop a functional diagnosis and create an individualized pelvic floor muscle training program to help you reach your goals.
+We offer the best evidence-based treatments to help you improve the quality of your life by quickly recovering from incontinence and erectile dysfunction.

 Weak synergy, or unbalanced activation between your pelvic floor muscles and other muscles that encourage optimal core function, is believed to contribute to pelvic floor dysfunction.
 If your muscles do not work together correctly, or their timing is off, then all of your work will nullify the effects of exercise training.